CristF/backend-crypto-app/README.md

 FRONTEND_URL = http://localhost:5173

 AI was also used in the creation of this project, namely github's CLAUDE AI in the backend for setting up project folder structure, helping troubleshoot errors in the backend, errors for the API calls, and troubleshooting schema errors.

-Files that were affected were: some prompts that were used:
+some prompts that were used:

 How do I implement secure JWT authentication and protected routes in Express?